FREQUENTLY ASKED QUESTIONS

 Question: Who provides advertising measurement on AdNode?

-Answer: Advertising measurement is provided by the decentralized validator selected in each smart contract between a marketer and publisher.
+Answer: Advertising measurement is provided by one or more validators selected in each smart contract between a marketer and publisher.
 The validator is typically an analytics company with expertise in digital advertising measurement.
+Ad measurement might be for viewability, brand safety, verifying audience targeting, and conversion tracking,

 Question: Does AdNode provide advertising measurement or any direct beaconing?